What we like on Netflix Streaming.

 After Life (2019 – 2021): Ricky Gervais stars, directed and wrote.
 Bitter after his wife’s death.
 Dark humor.
 Netflix Original.
 British setting.
 3 seasons.

-Russian Doll (2019 Feb): Dramedy mystery with reminders of GroundHog Day starring Natasha Lyonne (Orange is the New Black) who also co-created with Amy Poehler and Leslye Headland.
+Russian Doll (2019 -): Dramedy mystery with reminders of GroundHog Day starring Natasha Lyonne (Orange is the New Black) who also co-created with Amy Poehler and Leslye Headland.
 Eight 30 minute episodes.
 Natasha Lyonne’s best friend Chloë Sevigny appears as her mother late in the series.
 Netflix Original.
 Second season is not as good as season one.

 Umbrella Academy (2019 Feb 15): Starring Ellen Page.
 Sci-fi (ish)/super hero’s, humor, action.
 Based on American comic book series.
 Ten one-hour episodes.
 Importance of Family.
 Netflix Original.